Seyyid Lokman: Hünername (Book of Skills)

 Hünername (Book of Skills) is one of the most famous Ottoman manuscripts which was completed by Lokman in 1579–1580.
 It is connected in two volumes and contains 89 miniatures mainly about the history of Sultan Süleyman, Selim II, Murad III, and Sokollu Mehmed Pasha.
 There were around 69 people working on this şehname, and it was stored in the library of Topkapi Palace after its completion.

 Zubtedu’t tevarih (The Cream of Histories)

 Zubtedu’t tevarih (The Cream of Histories) was written in 993 under the commission of Sultan Murad III, and it was written in two parts.
-The first part is a broader record of history, including the creation of the universe and zodiacs, stories from religious texts and the genealogical framework stretching from Adam to the prophet Muhammad, the Shi’ite imams, and different caliphs.
+The first part is a broader record of history, including the creation of the universe and zodiacs, stories from religious texts and the genealogical framework stretching from Adam to Muhammad, the Shi’ite imams, and different caliphs.
 The Second part of this text begins with the founding of the Ottoman Empire by Sultan Osman and illustrates its history until the reign of Murad III.